-- Common training of border services, customs services, other services related to the operation of border crossings (including phytosanitary and veterinary services) and services ensuring security in the border area; - Equipping of customs services, border services, phytosanitary and veterinary services and services ensuring security in the border area; - Improving the service at existing border crossings; - Promoting the creation of pedestrian and bicycle border crossings for the development of cross-border tourism; - Activities related to the sealing of borders, by preventing and combating illegal migration; - Securing borders beyond border crossings, e.g., by creating an innovative border supervision system using modern technology (sensors, cameras, radars, drones, etc.); - Border-crossing points infrastructure, including i.a. phitosanitary infrastructure.
+- Common training of border services, customs services, other services related to the operation of border crossings (including phytosanitary and veterinary services) and services ensuring security in the border area; - Equipping of customs services, border services, phytosanitary and veterinary services and services ensuring security in the border area; - Improving the service at existing border crossings; - Promoting the creation of pedestrian and bicycle border crossings for the development of cross-border tourism; - Activities related to the sealing of borders, by preventing and combating illegal migration; - Securing borders beyond border crossings, e.g., by creating an innovative border supervision system using modern technology (sensors, cameras, radars, drones, etc.); - Border-crossing points infrastructure, including i.a. phytosanitary infrastructure as well as infrastructure adjacent to the border-crossing points necessary for supporting the EU-Ukraine Solidarity Lanes initiative.